 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 16: Jesus And The 5 Love Languages.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 “So, when he heard that Lazarus was ill, he stayed two days longer in the place where he was.”
 John 11:6

 From the street it looked like a one story house.
 But because it was built on a hillside, from the back you could see another level below with sliding glass doors opening out to a patio and back yard.
 This was the house where the Watney kids lived: Melissa, Mark, and Emma.
 Continue reading →

 Research on the nation’s two largest minority groups, Latinos and African Americans, confirms that prayer and regular connection with a church community is of great benefit to marriages and families.
 (Later in the article we learn that this applies to the white demographic too.)

 (Tied for the most popular post of 2014 so far, from the archives)

 Read Genesis 39:6-23

 I don’t know what Joseph’s early responsibilities were when he first began at Potiphar’s house, but they may have been intensely physical, because Joseph was ripped (“well built” verse six tells us).
 He was also a good looking guy.
 And because of this, Joseph’s master’s wife notices him, and begins to proposition him, without much in the way of subtlety either.